makrai/notes/naseem2204-benchmark-mental-pretrained.md

 ## 4.4 Results

-* Table 2: the results of the presented PHS-BERT in comparison to baselines.
-We
+* Table 2: the results of the presented PHS-BERT in comparison to baselines
 * the performance of PHS-BERT is higher than SOTA PLMs on all tested tasks
-* Below we discuss the performance comparison of PHS-BERT with BERT and the results of the second-best PLM
-  * the marginal increases in performance of PHS-BERT
+* the marginal increases in performance of PHS-BERT when compared to BERT/the 2nd best

-### Suicide Ideation Task
+  * Suicide Ideation Task: 18.45%/12.79%
-18.45% when compared to BERT and 12.79% when compared to second best results

-### Stress Detection Task (2)
+  * Stress Detection Task (2): 3.80%/2%

-* 3.80% compared to BERT and 2% when compared to second-best results

-### Health Mention Task

-* 3.34% compared to BERT and 1.76% when compared to second-best
+  * Health Mention Task: 3.34%/1.76% compared to second-best

-### Depression Detection Task (6)
+  * Depression Detection Task (6): 6.03%/2.76%

-* 6.03% compared to BERT and 2.76% when compared to second-best results

-### Vaccine Sentiment Task (2)

-* 7.70% than BERT and 0.34% compared to second-best results
+  * Vaccine Sentiment Task (2): 7.70% than BERT and 0.34%

-### COVID Related Task (5)
+  * COVID Related Task (5): 11.82%/4.471%
-11.82% compared to BERT and 4.471% compared to the second-best results

-### Other Health Related Task (6)
+  * Other Health Related Task (6): 11.82%/4.71%

-* 11.82% compared to BERT and 4.71% when compared to second-best results

 ## 4.5 Discussion

-* BioBERT is less effective than pretraining on the target domain.
-We also ob-
+* BioBERT is less effective than pretraining on the target domain
 * CT-BERT, BERTweet, and MentalBERT, which are trained on social media-based text, performs better compared to PLMs trained in the general and biomedical
-  * CT-BERT has the second-best performance on 9 datasets, and
+  * CT-BERT has the second-best performance on 9 datasets
-  * MentalBERT has the second-best performance on 13 datasets.
-The results of
+  * MentalBERT has the second-best performance on 13 datasets

 # 5 Conclusion

 # Appendix: Dataset description

 1. Depression: We used 6 depression-related datasets in our experiments
-  * eRisk T3: We used eRISK, a publicly available dataset, released by (Losada and Crestani, 2016) and
+  * `eRisk T3`, publicly available (Losada and Crestani, 2016)
-    * labeled across 4 depression severity levels using Beck’s Depression Inventory (Beck+ 1961) criteria to detect the existence of depression and identify its severity level in social media posts. eRISK was
+    * labeled across 4 depression severity levels using Beck’s Depression Inventory (Beck+ 1961) criteria to detect the existence of depression and identify its severity level in social media posts
     * later used in the CLEF’s eRISK challenge Task 3 11 on early identification of depression in social media
     * in each years’ challenge author released a small number of user’s data (ranging from 70-90 users data), we combined and used the data of the last 3 years, which is equivalent to 190 Reddit users, labeled across 4 depression severity levels
-  * Depression_Reddit_1: We used new Reddit depression data released by Naseem+ (2022a).
-This dataset consists of
+  * `Depression_Reddit_1`: We used new Reddit depression data released by Naseem+ (2022a)
     * 3,553 Reddit posts to identify the depression severity on social media
     * manually labeled data into 4 depression severity levels ie (i) minimal; (ii) mild; (iii) moderate; and (iv) severe using Depressive Disorder Annotation scheme (Mowery+ 2015)
-  * eRisk T1: The third depression data is from eRisk shared task 1 (Losada and Crestani, 2016), which is a public competition for detecting early risk in health-related areas.
-The eRisk data consists of
+  * eRisk T1 from eRisk shared task 1 (Losada and Crestani, 2016),
+    a public competition for detecting early risk in health-related areas
-    * posts from 2,810 users, with 1,370 expressing depression and 1,440 as a
+    * posts from 2,810 users, with 1,370 expressing depression & 1,440 control
-      control group without depression
-  * Depression_Reddit_2: The fourth depression dataset used is released by Pirina and Çöltekin (Pirina and Çöltekin, 2018).
-The authors used Reddit to collect additional social data, which they combined with previously collected data to identify depression
+  * `Depression_Reddit_2` (Pirina and Çöltekin, 2018)
+    * The authors used Reddit to collect additional social data, which they combined with previously collected data to identify depression
-  * Depression_Twitter_1
+  * `Depression_Twitter_1`
-    * a publicly available
+    * publicly available
-    * collected from Twitter and labeled into 3 labels (e.g., Positive, Negative, and Neutral) for depression sentiment analysis
+    * collected from Twitter and labeled into 3 Positive, Negative, and Neutral for depression sentiment analysis
-  * Depression_Twitter_2
+  * `Depression_Twitter_2`
-    * a public dataset 13 , collected from Twitter and labeled into 2 labels (e.g., Positive and Negative) for depression detection
+    * a public dataset 13 , collected from Twitter, binary depression detection
 2. Health Mention: We used 3 health mention-related datasets in our experiments
   * PHM (Karisani and Agichtein 2018)
     * 7,192 English tweets across 6 diseases and symptoms.
 They used the